 COVID-19 response update

-While some of the center’s services have been reduced, the research team is still fully engaged in its work and committed to the communities it serves.
-Keep in touch by email at CHECER@mayo.edu, or on Facebook or Twitter.
+While some of the center's services have been reduced, the research team is still fully engaged in its work and committed to the communities it serves.

 The inaugural Arizona Health Equity Conference was held in 2014, to high acclaim, and the event has grown each year since.
 Mayo Clinic is the original founder and lead for this exciting conference.

 The purpose of the conference is to build bridges between communities by bringing health equity professionals together around the areas of research, practice, prevention and policy.
 The conference itself highlights current health equity research, outreach and policies in Arizona.
-It connects partners who are working in the field of health equity or interested in reducing health disparities.
+It connects people who are working in the field of health equity or interested in reducing health disparities.

-The Arizona Health Equity Conference is a one-day event, but leaves a lasting impact.
+The Arizona Health Equity Conference is a one-day event, but it leaves a lasting impact.
 It raises awareness about health equity and disparities, with a focus on topics including:

 - Clinical applications